Philanatidae/Audrey/README.md

 # Installing

+Audrey is [available on NuGet](https://www.nuget.org/packages/Audrey), or a DLL can be downloaded in the Releases page on GitHub.

 Alternatively, the Audrey source code can be downloaded and the Audrey project added to the same solution as your project.

 # How To Use